Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Numerical Experiments

 \section{Numerical Experiments}

-As a demonstration of the efficacy of the developed DCLDMD algorithm, we apply the method to the controlled Duffing oscillator, along with conducting a comparison of the performance of DCLDMD with the linear predictor developed in \cite{SCC.Korda.Mezic2018a}. \begin{experiment} The controlled Duffing oscillator is a highly nonlinear dynamical system with state-space form
+As a demonstration of the efficacy of the developed DCLDMD algorithm, we apply the method to the controlled Duffing oscillator and compare it with the linear predictor developed in \cite{SCC.Korda.Mezic2018a}. \begin{experiment} The controlled Duffing oscillator is a nonlinear dynamical system with state-space form